jdavidm/learn-stata/computer-setup.md

     2. Sign in if necessary.
     3. In the upper left corner click on the dropdown with your name.
     4. Confirm that the name of the course GitHub repository is present

+## GitHub Desktop
-5. Download [Github Desktop](https://desktop.github.com/download/) and install it.
+1. Download [Github Desktop](https://desktop.github.com/download/) and install it.
-6. Check if the installation is working:
+2. Check if the installation is working:
     1. If you have not already done so, Slack your username to your instructor.
 Once you have received a GitHub invite to the class organization accept it and only then proceed.
     2. On the GitHub course webpage, click the green code button.
     ![Clone button on Github repo]({{ site.baseurl }}/images/github_clone.PNG)